-He is also experienced in Sports Law and has represented renowned sports personalities.
+Amer has also developed practice in Sports Law.
 Notably leading the legal team representing the former Pakistan Cricket Captain at the Court of Arbitration for Sport, in Lausanne.

 - Salman Butt v.
 International Cricket Council CAS 2011/A/2364